binnes/TechZoneAutomation/docs/setup.md

 12. wait for terraform and gitops to complete the install

 !!!Note
-    the launch script will attach a podman volume for the workspace filesystem, which persists across multiple container runs, so you may need to clear the workspace directory if you don't need the content from previous runs.
+    the launch script will attach a podman volume for the workspace filesystem, which persists across multiple container runs, so you may need to clear the workspaces directory if you don't need the content from previous runs.